Closing The Sale: The Impact Of Decision Fatigue

 They analyzed over 1,100 decisions over the course of a year and found that the most significant influence on whether any individual prisoner got granted parole was not decided on the crime committed, the length of the sentence, of time already served.
 It wasn't even the ethnicity of the prisoner that determined prisoner's future.

 The biggest factor seemed to be what time of the day the judge heard their case.
-If a prisoner appeared later in the day, they were more likely to be going back to jail!
+If a prisoner appeared just before lunch or later in the day, they were more likely to be going back to jail!

 Now, judges were not doing this on purpose, they had decision fatigue hearing case after case and having to rule on each case all day.
 This weakened their ability to make equitable decisions and to ease the mental strain, they erred on the cautious side with a quick decision that didn't need secondary explanations.
 Result: no parole.